 In 1997, Lisa joined the WNBA’s New York Liberty as the head athletic trainer and manager of basketball operations for 15 years.
 During her time with the Liberty, the team competed in four WNBA championships.
 She was honored to be selected as the head athletic trainer for the WNBA All Star Game (1999, 2000, 2003, 2006), the Outdoor Classic played at Arthur Ash Stadium (2006), and the WNBA European Tour (1997).

 Said Hamdan, ATC

-Said Hamdan, ATC, is a NATA-certified athletic trainer and is the coordinator for durable medical equipment (DME) based out of the East Setauket office of OALI.
-Said comes to OALI after serving as the Medical Coordinator for the NBA Referee Operations since 2004.
-He was an adjunct professor of Athletic Training at Long Island university in Brooklyn for more than two decades.
-Said was the assistant athletic trainer for the New York Knicks from 1997 through 2004 and an athletic trainer for the 1999 NBA Eastern Conference All Stars.
+Said Hamdan, MS, ATC, is a NATA-certified athletic trainer and is the coordinator for durable medical equipment (DME) based out of the East Setauket office of OALI.
+Said has served as the Medical Coordinator for NBA Referee Operations since 2004 and was an adjunct full professor of Athletic Training at Long Island University in Brooklyn for more than two decades.
+Said was the assistant athletic trainer for the New York Knicks from 1997 through 2004 and an athletic trainer for the 1999 NBA Eastern Conference All-Stars.
 A former president of the Northeast Conference Athletic Trainers’ Association, in 2016, Said received the New York State Athletic Trainers’ Association Thomas Sheehan Award for Outstanding Service.
-He was the site athletic trainer for the 1994 Soccer World Cup.
-Said holds a BA in biology from Brooklyn College and a Master’s degree in Athletic Training from LIU.
-Said is a frequent featured speaker at national sports medicine seminars and coaching clinics and is father to Matthew, 26, and Christina, 22.
+He was a site athletic trainer for the 1994 Soccer World Cup.
+Said holds a BS in biology from Brooklyn College and a Master’s degree in Athletic Training from LIU.
+Said is a frequent featured speaker at national sports medicine seminars and coaching clinics and is father to Matthew, 26, and Christina, 22